Novartis drug cuts recurrence risk by 25% in early-stage breast cancer

 But Kisqali looks set to be a pioneer in a wider market because it was tested successfully in both high-risk and medium-risk patients, a population that is twice as large.

-Analysts have said investors could be disappointed if the Kisqali read-out fell well short of Verzenio's efficacy.
+Analysts have said investors could be disappointed if the Kisqali read-out fell well short of Verzenio's efficacy and Jefferies analysts said on Friday the efficacy read-out was "closer to our downside scenario".

-Novartis stressed very low rates of symptomatic side effects in its trial, important to patients facing years-long treatment, with severe diarrhea affecting only 0.6% of participants on Kisqali.
+But Novartis stressed very low rates of symptomatic side effects in its trial, important to patients facing years-long treatment, with severe diarrhoea affecting only 0.6% of participants on Kisqali.

-That compares with 8%-20% of the women in trials with Eli Lilly's Verzenio being affected by severe diarrhea.
+That compares with 8%-20% of the women in trials with Eli Lilly's Verzenio being affected by severe diarrhoea.

+"This may be very relevant commercially," said Evercore ISI analyst Umer Raffat.

+Novartis shares were up 1.5% at 1430 GMT, rebounding from initial losses after the news.
+Lilly shares gained 0.9%.

-"We know diarrhea can be a very troublesome, burdensome adverse event for patients taking anti-cancer medicines," said Jeff Legos, Head of Oncology & Hematology Development at Novartis.
+"We know diarrhoea can be a very troublesome, burdensome adverse event for patients taking anti-cancer medicines," said Jeff Legos, Head of Oncology & Hematology Development at Novartis.

 The March trial update boosted market confidence in targets issued by CEO Vas Narasimhan for annual sales growth of 4% through 2027 and a core operating income margin of 40% from 2027, analysts have said.